labdao/plex/docs/docs/getting-started/install-plex.md

 sidebar_position: 1
 ---

 PLEX is a Python package developed by LabDAO that enables you to seamlessly run computational biology tools.
-PLEX manages all dependencies and installations, and requests compute-time from the LabDAO network, ensuring an effortless experience.
+PLEX manages all dependencies and installations and requests compute-time from the LabDAO network, ensuring an effortless experience.

 :::note